Chapter 5:

 Lev 5.5-10

-(Leviticus 16:14-16) "And he must take some of the bull's blood and spatter it with his finger in front of the cover on the east side, and he will spatter some of the blood with his finger seven times before the cover.
-And he must slaughter the goat of the sin offering, which is for the people, and he must bring its blood inside the curtain and do with its blood the same as he did with the bull's blood; and he must spatter it toward the cover and before the cover.
-And he must make atonement for the holy place concerning the uncleannesses of the sons of Israel and concerning their revolts in all their sins; and that is the way he should do for the tent of meeting, which is residing with them in the midst of their uncleannesses.
+This is what Aaron should bring when he comes into the holy place: a young bull for a sin offering and a ram for a burnt offering. . .
+He should take from the assembly of the Israelites two young male goats for a sin offering, and one ram for a burnt offering. . .
+14-16 He will take some of the bull's blood and spatter it with his finger in front of the cover on the east side, and he will spatter some of the blood with his finger seven times before the cover.
+He will then slaughter the goat of the sin offering, which is for the people, and bring its blood inside the curtain and do with its blood the same as he did with the bull's blood; he is to spatter it toward the cover and before the cover.
+He must make atonement for the holy place concerning the acts of uncleanness of the Israelites and concerning their transgressions and their sins, and that is what he should do for the tent of meeting, which is located among them in the midst of their acts of uncleanness. . .
+34 "This will serve as a lasting statute for you, to make atonement for the Israelites concerning all their sins once each year."
+So he did just as Jehovah had commanded Moses.

 Heb 10:1-4